Additional authors include Pedro Goicochea and Tasia Baldwin.

 The NIH-funded HIV/AIDS clinical trials networks exemplify dedication to inclusion and representation in HIV research conducted around the world.
-The Legacy Project team is proud to support the Networks in achieving their mission to end the HIV epidemic—for all.
+The Legacy Project team is proud to support the Networks in achieving their mission to end the HIV epidemic for all.

-Having led to the approval of pills, rings, and shots that prevent HIV transmission, biomedical HIV prevention research has never held more promise to end the HIV epidemic.
+Having led to the approval of pills, rings, and shots that prevent HIV acquisition, biomedical HIV prevention research has never held more promise to end the HIV epidemic.
 But if we aren’t working to end the HIV epidemic for all, then we’re not really working to end the HIV epidemic.
 People who are underrepresented in HIV prevention research are also underrepresented among those who benefit from biomedical HIV prevention tools.
 The Legacy Project’s Be the Generation (BTG) initiative is working to ensure that underrepresented populations have the opportunity to engage in HIV prevention research.
 Here’s how we’re supporting this generation to be the generation to end the HIV epidemic:

 Russell, Brian, Pedro, and Tasia hope to see you soon!
-Here are some dates and places where you can catch up with them:

 On Facebook @HANCLegacyProject